 Beating the Stains

-The best way to avoid hard water stains on stainless steel is by wiping off excess water.
-As water is left to air dry, it can form mineral deposits in crevices.
-These look like white, cloudy, and sometimes grainy marks.
+The best way to avoid hard water stains on stainless steel is by always wiping off excess water.
+If water is allowed to dry naturally, it can leave behind mineral deposits in crevices and other difficult-to-reach places.
+These deposits are white, cloudy, and sometimes grainy marks.

-Vinegar is highly effective if you want to avoid harsh chemicals.
-The natural acid cuts through the deposits and helps to dissolve them quickly.
-Avoid abrasive tools and cleaners such as bleach and steel wool — these can damage the finish and cause rust.
+White vinegar is highly effective if you want to get water marks off stainless steel while avoiding harsh chemicals.
+Its natural acidity cuts through the deposits and encourages them to dissolve quickly.
+Always avoid abrasive tools and cleaners such as bleach and steel wool — these can permanently damage the surface of the steel and allow rust to form.